Semester in Jerusalem

 - History of Ancient Israel: ARCH, BITH

-- History of Christian Church in the East: BITH, HIST*
+- History of the Church in the East: BITH, HIST*

 - Iconographic Art in Judaism and Early Christianity: ART